foyzulkarim/mernboilerplate-antd/README.md

 # Welcome to the RBAC MERN Boilerplate project

-### _A complete MERN boilerplate repository with RBAC feature, following all production best practices._
+### _A complete (Work in progress now) MERN boilerplate repository with RBAC feature, following all production best practices._

 In this repository I will keep adding the production best practices we should follow in a MERN (MongoDB, Express.js, React.js, and Node.js) project.
+Also for better UX I am using Antd Pro for the UI.
+May be later I will use MUI as well.

+Below are the sample of a sample list page:

 ![Product List Page](./docs/images/product-list.png)